Kelly Osbourne Releases Tell-All Book With Drug Abuse Shockers And Family Tragedies

 Kelly Osbourne Opens Up About Her Own Substance Abuse Problems

 It may not be surprising, considering her family history, to learn that Kelly has struggled with drug abuse as well, as People reports.
-In There Is No F*cking Secret: Letters From a Badass Bitch, Kelly Osbourne writes about having to deal with her parents’ illnesses and how the emotional and practical issues raised by those events threw her life spinning out of control.
+In There Is No F*cking Secret: Letters From a Bad**s B**ch, Kelly Osbourne writes about having to deal with her parents’ illnesses and how the emotional and practical issues raised by those events threw her life spinning out of control.

-“The only way I could even face my life was by opening that pill bottle, shaking out a few pills — or a handful– into my palm, and throwing them down my throat,” writes Kelly Osbourne.
+“The only way I could even face my life was by opening that pill bottle, shaking out a few pills — or a handful – into my palm, and throwing them down my throat,” writes Kelly Osbourne.

 Like Ozzy, Kelly recognizes that her addiction is an illness.
 She struggles with it and knows she’ll never get rid of it, so she takes each day as it comes and knows that staying sober is the key to achieving her lifelong goal: happiness.

-There Is No F*cking Secret: Letters From a Badass Bitch hits bookshelves on April 25.
+There Is No F*cking Secret: Letters From a Bad**s B**ch hits bookshelves on April 25.

 [Featured Image by Michael Kovac/Getty Images]